mdzk-rs/mdzk/public/docs/src/Getting started.md

 title: Getting started
 ---

+In mdzk, a Zettelkasten is simply a directory containing two things: Some Markdown-files and a TOML configuration file.
+To simplify things, we'll make a new noun and refer to this directory (and it's output) as "your *mdzk*".

-An *mdzk* is simply a directory with a `mdzk.toml`-file in it.
-This directory will contain both the source of your notes as well as the output.
-This getting started guide will go over initially setting up your mdzk if you are starting from scratch or if you already have a vault of notes you want to use.
+This getting started guide will go over setting up your own mdzk, adding notes to it and generating a static webpage from them.

 ### Initializing your mdzk